 A vector database is a type of database that stores data in the form of vectors or mathematical representations of data points.
 AI and machine learning is what is enabling this transformation of unstructured data into numeric representations (vectors) that capture meaning and context, benefiting from advances in natural language processing and computer vision.

 Traditional keyword matching and filtering only takes you so far.
 Sure, ordinary search algorithms are useful for text and document use cases.
 However, search results are limited when they do not incorporate meaning or context.
 The proliferation of unstructured data created a huge gap in the effectiveness of traditional keyword matching and filtering.
 Every organization that stores non-textual data – and that’s just about everyone – can benefit from improving search functionality across unstructured data.
-But until recently, only a handful of large cloud-native tech companies had this capability.

 Real-time search performance